iluuu1994/Pathfinder/README.md

 ## Things to note
 - Best performance is achieved when using the Release Build Configuration
 - I have not tested this on an iPhone
+- The demo is a mess, I'll clean that up soon

 ## License
 Pathfinder is available under the MIT license.
 See the LICENSE file for more info.